24mohamedfatheen/Image-editor-with-steganography-using-C-/README.md

 Add a folder named images inside the BIN folder
 Place a .ppm (P3 ASCII format) sample image inside images folder.
 Open Turbo C, compile, and run (Ctrl + F9).

+ps--- try converting the secret bmp file to ppm to view the secret message containing in it 😉